 My team is composed of myself and volunteers who are mostly early career researchers such as recent geology graduates, dedicated undergraduates, and well-established paleontologists who have a stellar field record.

-I am a paleontology student studying cretaceous dinosaurs and crocodylomorphs.
-I have been digging dinosaurs since I was 13 and have since collected vertebrate fossils with various institutions from Montana to Texas and everywhere in between.
-I am not just devoted to paleontology because it is fun to make discoveries and live in the wilderness but also because it has the potential to solve grand puzzles about evolution, climate change, and extinction.
+I am a paleontology student studying Jurassic and Cretaceous dinosaurs and crocodylomorphs.
+I have conducted paleontological fieldwork across the American West from Montana to Texas and everywhere in between.
+I study paleontology not just because I like to make discoveries and live in the wilderness but also because it has the potential to solve grand puzzles about evolution, climate change, and extinction.

 - $3,610Total Donations